Current Documentation

 Introduction to Batchview

-Batchview is a postprocessor for displaying lens test results generated by SFR, SFRplus, and eSFR ISO batch runs (analyses of groups of test chart images taken at various apertures, focal lengths, etc.).
-It can store and display up to four sets of results for convenient comparisons in Imatest Master; two in Studio.
+Batchview is a postprocessor for displaying lens test results generated by SFR, SFRplus, eSFR ISO, Checkerboard, and SFRreg batch runs (analyses of groups of test chart images taken at various apertures, focal lengths, Exposure Indices (ISO speeds), etc.).
+It can store and display up to four groups of results for convenient comparisons.

 Postprocessor comparison